Bachelor of Science in Health Sciences Program

 Lastly, students must meet with a pre-major advisor.
 For more information, email BSHSadvise@uaa.alaska.edu.

 In addition to the University requirements, students must complete 39 credits of track specific required core courses:

-Download the BSHS Health Educator Track flyer for a complete list of courses (including University, support courses, and focus courses requirements) needed to complete the Health Educator track.
+Download the BSHS Health Educator Track Advising Sheet for a complete list of courses (including University, support courses, and focus courses requirements) needed to complete the Health Educator track.